 Consumers have even more options for watching online video, and higher expectations for quality online experiences than ever before.
 To grow and retain a loyal audience, it’s essential to provide the best OTT experiences.
 To help you better understand and address the top challenges of viewers, here is what was identified in Limelight Network’s 2020 "State of Online Video" report:

-1. Strong Competition – To feed their appetite for online video and content preferences, viewers are willing to subscribe to multiple OTT services.
+To feed their appetite for online video and content preferences, viewers are willing to subscribe to multiple OTT services.
 Viewers between the ages of 18-45 are more likely to subscribe to SVOD services than older viewers.

-4. Live Streaming Latency – Online live streaming is a tantalizing growth area for OTT providers and viewers, but overcoming the delay from a TV broadcast remains a hurdle.
-For example, viewers age 26 – 60 would stream more sports online if it was not delayed from the broadcast.
+Online live streaming is a tantalizing growth area for OTT providers and viewers, but overcoming the delay from a TV broadcast remains a hurdle.
+For example, viewers of all ages would stream more sports online if it was not delayed from the broadcast.
 For OTT providers streaming live events, lower latency would open opportunities to interact with viewers.

 Online live streaming on the congested internet often results in low quality video and rebuffering.
 To improve video quality, today’s HTTP-based video streaming protocols such as HLS and MPEG-DASH, segment video into chunks that are buffered before playback.
 While this improves video quality, it introduces latency that can be one minute or more.
 New streaming technologies are required to solve this challenge.

 In addition to the issues highlighted by viewers themselves in our survey, there are two other critical challenges facing OTT providers:

 In the next section, requirements for addressing each challenge will be discussed, with solutions for each, and the business benefits they provide:

 For online video viewers, a broadcast-quality experience means a video starts playing quickly, at the highest bitrate possible, with no rebuffering.
 The “State of Online Video” results make it clear that only a few rebuffer incidents will cause you to lose significant audience.